WHERE WE'RE AT

 When we talk about "us" or "we", we would like to talk about all Christ-followers who are seeking to walk purely and simply in the Way of the Lord, but it's impossible to speak for everyone.
 We don't even know how many of us there are, or where all of us are, nor all the circumstances of God's people, far and wide.
 But we do know that our situations vary widely across the world.

 So talking about "us" is a bit tricky.
 If we limit ourselves to talking about the family who put this website together, that won't tell you much.
 But, for what it's worth, the site administrators live on the southern edge of metropolitan Melbourne, Australia.
 That’s where we are geographically.
+(The photo on the home page shows our part of Melbourne, from way out on the bay.)
 As we have opportunity, we travel to encourage disciples elsewhere who are seeking to serve Christ the New Testament way.
 They are the "us" it will be more helpful to tell you about.

 We're not connected organisationally, but spiritually; and where we are at spiritually is the more important thing.
 You will get a feel for that as you read what we’ve included on this website.
 We can very much relate to the words of 1 Peter 2:10, where it says, “Once you were not a people, but now you are the people of God.”
 We have come from diverse backgrounds, not having a lot in common, and now find ourselves brought together by a common love for Christ and the truth.